thesauri/dpad-compose/README.md

 Out of the box, with the `.clickable()` modifier, this is no the case however.
 The click handler of the newly focused element will be called instead.

+### No way to specify default focusable items
+When pressing a directional key, the item in the upper corner in the layout start direction is typically focused by default.
+In many cases this might make sense, but in other cases it may be preferable to jump directly to the primary button on a screen.
+This could, for instance, be a media play button.
+Furthermore, whenever navigating to a new screen, focus will be lost and the user will have to press a d-pad key to bring it back.

 ### Tutorial goal
 The goal of this tutorial is to explain how the aforementioned usability issues can be addressed by implementing a custom `.dpadFocusable()` modifier.